Impact

 Risk and Exploitability

-The baseline CVSS score of 7.2 indicates a high level of severity, and no exploit probability metric is currently published.
+The baseline CVSS score of 8.3 indicates a high level of severity, and the EPSS score is < 1%, indicating a very low but non-zero probability of exploitation.
 The vulnerability does not appear in CISA's Known Exploited Vulnerabilities catalog, suggesting no confirmed public exploitation attempts as of this analysis.
-Exploitation requires social engineering – the user must open the file and perform the required gestures – but once achieved, the attack can deliver arbitrary code with sandbox privileges.
-Maintenance of the risk is high until the Chrome patch is installed or mitigated through user education.
+Exploitation requires social engineering – the user must open the file and perform the required gestures – but once achieved, the attack can deliver arbitrary code within the sandbox.
+Maintenance of the risk remains high until the Chrome patch is installed or mitigated through user education.

 OpenCVE Enrichment